 Answer: NO!
 Unfortunately, some people, unfamiliar with the Bengals, spread this opinion – perhaps because in the early days of the Bengal history, a few Bengals did not behave very well in the exhibition halls (at least, this is the only explanation we Bengal breeders can come up with).
 However, due to responsible and caring breeders, the present-day Bengal has a loving and affectionate nature.

-Moreover, the Asian Leopard Cat is not aggressive by nature.
-But unlike most other wild cats, large and small, it is not cut out to be kept in captivity, as it maintains its natural shyness (and will not use a litter box!).
-In addition, the first generations after crossing a leopard cat with a domestic cat (the first three generations are called F1, F2, and F3 respectively – F stands for “foundation”) may have inherited the shy nature, although this is not always the case.
-However, Bengals sold as pets are four or more generations away from their Asian ancestor, and they have the pleasant character of the domestic cat.
-Sometimes, a litter of Bengal kittens comprise a kitten, which has inherited the shy character of its forefather.
-Such a kitten should be taken into special consideration by the breeder, as it is neither suited for being a show cat nor a family cat.
+The first generations after crossing a leopard cat with a domestic cat are called F1, F2, and F3 respectively – F stands for “foundation.”
+Early generations may have inherited the shy nature.
+This is not always the case.
+Bengals sold as pets are usually four or more generations away from their Asian ancestor.
+They have the pleasant character of the domestic cat.
+Occasionally, a litter of Bengal kittens comprises a kitten, which has inherited the shy character of its forefather.
+Such a kitten should be taken into special consideration by the breeder.
+It may not be well suited for a show cat or for an active family.
 It may, however, turn out to be an excellent companion for a single owner.

 WHAT IS IT LIKE TO LIVE WITH A Bengal?

 Answer: In most respects, the Bengal behaves more like a dog than like a cat!
 It will follow its owner everywhere and is interested in the family doings.
 It enjoys helping with floor washing or doing the dishes and may even accompany its owner in the shower.
-It is curious and playful (many Bengals will entertain themselves for hours playing with a drinking straw) and it loves being cuddled when it has finished its chores.
-It likes to be in high positions – in this respect, their wild ancestry does not fail them.
-A tall cat tree is popular, but a Bengal will make do with an open door (not without danger), a tall bookshelf, or other tall piece of furniture.
+It is curious and playful.
+Many Bengals entertain themselves for hours playing with a drinking straw.
+They love being cuddled when they have finished their household chores.
+Every Bengal I have had through the years likes to be in high positions – in this respect, their wild ancestry does not fail them.
+A tall cat tree is popular.
+If you miss your Bengal, you may find it sitting on top of an open door (not without danger), a tall bookshelf, or other tall pieces of furniture.
 From this high position, it will survey the activities of the household.

 IS THE Bengal SO WILD THAT IT MUST BE WALKED ON A LEASH?